jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-04.md

 More hugs.
 Classmates I'd never spoken to, people I'd shared classes with, strangers who'd been part of my high school experience in invisible ways.

+Marcus Lamar: "Good luck at MIT!
+Email me if you're ever in Toronto!"

+Maya Chen: "That speech made me cry.
+Thank you."

+Amy Rodriguez: "You and Ethan are going to be amazing at MIT.
+I'm jealous."

 Then Ethan appeared through the crowd, still wearing his cap because he'd been smart enough not to throw it.

 "You were incredible," he said.
+Voice rough with emotion.
 "That speech—"

 "You're wearing your cap."